microsoft/vscode-arduino/README.md

 ### Throttling (refresh rate)

 This Plotter is not working in real time.
-It's built using library [https://www.highcharts.com/](https://www.highcharts.com/) for creating interactive charts that's not superfast.
+It's built on top of web technologies with [highcharts](https://www.highcharts.com/) library to create interactive chart, so it's pretty fast but not instant.

 Plotter accumulates data and flushes it to the chart with some periodicity that we will call `throttling` or `refresh rate`.
 By default it's 100ms, but you can change it as you want.
 This value was chosen empirically, lower values ​​can lead to noticable lags.